Jesus said: “Destroy this temple, and in three days I will raise it up….he was speaking of the temple of his body” (Jn 2:19-21 NRSV).

 The apostle Paul: Galatians 4:19-31 – The free woman and the slave

 In this passage, Paul compares the Old and the New Covenants by comparing the two sons of Abraham and the two women who bore them.
 One son, Ishmael, was born of Hagar, a slave; the other son, Isaac, was born of Sarah, a free woman.
-He says “For it is written, that Abraham had two sons, one by a slave woman and the other by a free woman.
-One, the child of the slave, was born according to the flesh; the other, the child of the free woman, was born through the promise.
-Now this is an allegory: these women are two covenants.
-One woman, in fact, is Hagar, from Mount Sinai, bearing children for slavery.
-Now Hagar is Mount Sinai in Arabia and corresponds to the present Jerusalem, for she is in slavery with her children.
-But the other woman corresponds to the Jerusalem above; she is free, and she is our mother” (Gal 4:22-26).
+He says “For it is written, that Abraham had two sons, the one by a bondmaid, the other by a freewoman.
+But he who was of the bondwoman was born after the flesh; but he of the freewoman was by promise.
+Which things are an allegory: for these are the two covenants; the one from the mount Sinai, which gendereth to bondage, which is Agar.
+For this Agar is mount Sinai in Arabia, and answereth to Jerusalem which now is, and is in bondage with her children.
+But Jerusalem which is above is free, which is the mother of us all” (Gal 4:22-26).

 Romans 2:28-29 – True Jews and true circumcision

 Further, he tells us what a true Jew is.
-He says “For a person is not a Jew who is one outwardly, nor is true circumcision something external and physical.
-Rather, a person is a Jew who is one inwardly, and real circumcision is a matter of the heart – it is spiritual and not literal” (Rom 2:28-29).
+He says “For he is not a Jew, which is one outwardly; neither is that circumcision, which is outward in the flesh: But he is a Jew, which is one inwardly; and circumcision is that of the heart, in the spirit, and not in the letter; whose praise is not of men, but of God” (Rom 2:28-29).

 Therefore, if a true Jew is not necessarily of national Israel but true only by faith, the Old Testament prophecies don’t have to necessarily be fulfilled literally because they can and do apply to a spiritual people of God.
 That’s why Paul could renounce every aspect of his Jewish pedigree and count it loss for the excellency of the knowledge of Christ (Phil 3:3-9).